animo/binnen-bereik-service/README.md

 This repository contains a Docker Compose file that includes everything you need in order to run the dispatch service.
 The dispatch service image itself lives on the public Docker registry (see: https://hub.docker.com/r/ssikarim/ufo-dispatch-service).

 The Docker Compose file starts two services: a Postgres database and the Dispatch Service.
-Both of these services are configured using a .env file, which will be described in the following section.
+Both of these services are configured using a .env file, which will be described in the following sections.

 ## Prerequisites
 This project relies on two dependencies: